micahvandegrift/micahvandegrift.github.io/CV.md

 Career Highlights
 =========
 * Initiated AI integrations that improved team efficiency and AI utility by 75%
-* Led a multi-functional team at an NIH program focused on precision medicine
+* Led a multi-functional team at the NIH for a precision medicine research program
 * Directed an innovative digital art program, resulting in a 25% increase in user engagement with high-tech spaces
 * Founded and grew high-performing innovation teams at two major research universities